Sleeping berth: Open section berths

 These berths are clustered in compartments, contrasting with the berths in the open sections of Pullman cars in the United States, common until the 1950s.
 In these cars, passengers face each other in facing seats during the day.
 Porters pull down the upper berth and bring the lower seats together to create the lower berth.
 All of these berths face the aisle running down the center of the sleeping car.
 Each berth has a curtain for privacy away from the aisle.

+Berths in air transportation

+In the early 1930s, American Airlines offered on its Curtiss Condor 12 sleeping berths, and by the time of the Boeing 377 Stratocruiser, Air France, and British Overseas Airways Corporation were offering respectively the Parisian Special from Paris-New York on Lockheed Strainers, and Monarch Service on Stratocruisers with lower deck lounges and sleeping berths from London-Montreal.

 Berths in long-distance trucks

 Long-haul truckers sleep in berths known as sleeper cabs contained within their trucks.
 The sleeper-berth's size and location is typically regulated.